jcmturner/getgo/README.md

 The purpose of this tool is to be used in automated build pipelines to download the latest version of Go before compiling your Go project with it.

+The checksum of the file is verified as part of the download process.

 ## Build
 On a host that already has Go installed: